Particular/docs.particular.net/nservicebus/testing/index_content_testing_[6,).partial.md

 ### Example

-The following code shows how to verify that a message was `Sent` using the `IMessageSession`.
+The following code shows how to verify that a message was `Sent` using `IMessageSession`.

 snippet: TestMessageSessionSend